Fantastical Confusion:Alexis Williams

 Heavily inspired by the occult and their spiritual imagination, Dodi King (they/she) creates on canvas realms constructed by their subconscious.
 I encountered King’s paintings with the kind of bewilderment we experience while piecing together a dream after waking up.
 King amuses our imaginations with ambiguous figures nestled in treetops, embracing on city sidewalks, and existing alongside the familiar elements of nature.
 They express unease, humor, and curiosity with a captivating color palette to match.
-King’s forthcoming solo exhibition, remedial dreamscape, opens at Superposition Gallery this year.
+King’s forthcoming solo exhibition, Remedial Dream, opens at Superposition Gallery this year.

 What medium(s) do you work in?